 - What if I lose my room key during overnight camp?

 - How much spending money should I send with my camper?

 - How do I get in touch with my camper?

 How soon will I receive confirmation of my session?

 Once online registration is complete, campers receive an e-mail confirmation immediately!
 You receive confirmation e-mails and statements to the e-mail address used during the registration process, as well as any future news or updates regarding camp sessions, so we ask that you use an e-mail that you check frequently.

 Do I have to pay in full at registration or do you offer payment plans?

 You only have to pay the nonrefundable $50 deposit at registration to hold your camper’s spot in a camp session.
 After that you may log in to your account at any time to make payments in any amount.
-The balance must be paid two weeks prior to the first day of camp or you may forfeit your camper’s spot.
+The balance must be paid one week prior to the first day of camp or you may forfeit your camper’s spot.
 Email balance reminders are sent.

 Do you keep a wait list?

 Yes.
 Once a session sells out, the system will allow you to create an account and add your information to an online waitlist.
 The nonrefundable waitlist fee of $5 per camper, per session, is applied to your tuition total should you get into camp.